PasaLab/ShadowAQP/README.md

 3. Executing Stage

-   - In the execution stage, Table-CVAE executes the queries on the generated samples to obtain the approximate query answers.
+   - In the execution stage, ShadowAQP executes the queries on the generated samples to obtain the approximate query answers.

 ## Configuration